 From the inside of the ship, the Commander can rotate specific solar panels so that they shield the Mechanic from bits of debris.
 Some panels have safety locks on them however and cannot rotate enough to be an effective shield for the Mechanic.

 There is a color code that helps the Commander to move panels correctly, though it does not say which panels are locked.
 In this example the image on the left has all panels in the starting position, and the image on the right has the Orange marked panels rotated.
 Notice that one panel is fully rotated, and the others are only partially rotated and cannot be used as shields.

 From outside the ship, the mechanic must use her multi-tool to manually override safety locks on the panels, so that they can more effectively be used as shields.

 The image above shows panels that are rotated from the Mechanic’s perspective.
 The panels that cannot rotate fully are clocked by safety locks that can be removed by the Mechanic blasting them with her multi-tool as seen below.

 When the Mechanic removes the safety locks the panel can be rotated fully by the Commander.
 This lets the mechanic slowly move forward one panel at a time.

-By working together the Mechanic can gradually make her way to safety inside the ship and free the Commander from the Utility module.
+By working together the Mechanic can gradually make her way back into the ship and out of danger.